A history of nourishing the world

 - Our story starts in 1865, when William Wallace (W. W.) Cargill leaves his family home in Janesville, Wisconsin and buys his first grain flat house in the railroad town of Conover, Iowa.
 W. W. will be joined by two of his younger brothers, Sam and Sylvester, and together they expand the business that will one day revolutionize the way commodities are moved.

 - W. W. Cargill follows the expansion of the railroads west, erecting his first elevator and setting up headquarters in Albert Lea, Minnesota.
 With new features like conveyor systems and multiple floors, elevators offer farmers new flexibility in storing and selling their crops.
-In 1875, W. W. moves his family and headquarters to the regional commerce hub of La Crosse, Wisconsin.
+In 1875, W. W. moves the Cargill family and headquarters to regional commerce hub of La Crosse, Wisconsin.

 - As the railroads continue to expand, the brothers, now including James, experiment with vertical integration, founding a farm and buying more grain elevators.
-By pairing novel storage capabilities with emerging transportation possibilities, they plant the seeds for what Cargill will become: a connector across the agricultural supply chain.
+By pairing novel storage capabilities with emerging transportation possibilities, they plant the seeds for what Cargill will become: a connector across the global supply chain helping our customers achieve sustainable growth.

 1880s and 90s